×

 • Quechua is spoken as a national language in: Bolivia, Ecuador, Peru.

 You will also get to know the continents where German and Quechua speaking countries lie.
-Based on the number of people that speak these languages, the position of German language is 9 and position of Quechua language is not available.
+Based on the number of people that speak these languages, the position of German language is 9 and position of Quechua language is 23.
 Find all the information about these languages on German and Quechua.

 German and Quechua Language History